3452345y/DE-Final-Slot-Machine/README.md

 | `CONFIRM_BET`| Bet is locked in            |
 | `SPIN`       | Slot reels spin and sound plays                  |
 | `RESULT`     | Shows result and win/loss before resetting to Idle       |

+## Acknowledgments
+This project was built using the following libraries and tools:
+- **[pi-top Python SDK](https://github.com/pi-top/pi-top-Python-SDK)** - Comprehensive library for controlling pi-top hardware components including the miniscreen, ultrasonic sensor, potentiometer, button, and LEDs
+- **[Pygame](https://www.pygame.org/)** - Cross-platform multimedia library used for audio playback

 MIT License